 These genetically unstable plants are super unique in the houseplant world as no two will ever really look the same.
-This is why we are all obsessed with propagating Croton Plants, we are never really sure how they will turn out!
-Propagating Croton Plants can actually be very simple if you have the right method and tools.
-It’s worth noting here that the sap found in Croton Plants is toxic and will cause skin and stomach irritation if you come into contact with it.
-This is why you should always wear gardening gloves, clean your tools after use and keep any children and pets away from your plant whilst propagating.
+This is why we are all obsessed with propagating these plants, we are never really sure how they will turn out!
+The whole process can actually be very simple if you have the right method and tools.
+It’s worth noting here that their sap is toxic and will cause skin and stomach irritation if you come into contact with it.
+This is why you should always wear gardening gloves, clean your tools after use and keep any children and pets away from your plant.

-In this post, we will guide you through the entire process of Croton Plant propagation so that you’re fully equipped with the knowledge you need to create new plants.
+In this post, we will guide you through the entire process so that you’re fully equipped with the knowledge you need to create new plants.
 Below we will cover the tools you’ll need, what method is the best one to use as well as a guide to diagnosing and solving any issues you come across.

-Before we get into the step by step propagation guide, we thought it would be useful to go over the various reasons plant parents choose to or are forced to, propagate their Croton Plants.
-The main reason is the ability to just wanting to multiply the number of Croton Plant plants you have without having to shell out any more money on houseplants!
-Croton Plant cuttings make great gifts for friends and family as they are loved for their unique and colourful foliage.
+Before we get into the step by step of each method, we thought it would be useful to go over the various reasons plant parents choose to or are forced to, propagate their plants.
+The main reason is the ability to just wanting to multiply the number of plants you have without having to shell out any more money!
+Cuttings make great gifts for friends and family as they are loved for their unique and colourful foliage.

-Another reason why plant parents choose to propagate their Croton Plants is that often these plants don’t always grow how we would want them to.
+Another reason is that often these plants don’t always grow how we would want them to.
 They can very quickly become too long or very leggy.
-Pruning your Croton Plant encourages bushier growth and is a great way to cut back that straggly and small winter growth.
-But instead of letting them go to waste and throwing away those incredible Croton Plant cuttings, propagate them and start a whole new mother plant!
+Pruning will encourage bushier growth and is a great way to cut back that straggly and small winter growth.
+But instead of letting them go to waste and throwing away those incredible cuttings, why not start a whole new mother plant!

-It can also happen that you notice your Croton Plant plant is starting to look a little ill and is dying.
-This is when you might be forced to propagate your plant to keep at least some of it alive.
-If you’ve tried to fix the issue but nothing seems to work then the best thing to do is cut off the healthy stems and propagate them to create new Croton Plants.
+It can also happen that you notice your plant is starting to look a little ill and is dying.
+If you’ve tried to fix the issue but nothing seems to work then the best thing to do is cut off the healthy stems to create new Croton Plants.